-The aim of this module is to provide an ability to design and plan an effective decommissioning programme.
-Topics covered include strategies for effective decommissioning, techniques of decommissioning economics, project assessment and management, costing and analysis.
+The aim of this module is to provide an ability to design and plan an effective decommissioning programme with an emphasis on immediate demolition using automation and remote handling.
+Topics covered include strategies for effective decommissioning characterisation, costing and analysis.
 Techniques for material cutting and waste minimisation, manual techniques, human exposure and protection are included with elements of robotic systems and their integration and control.
-A CD is supplied with this module.
+The module includes a look at the international picture and also an industrial site visit to a live decommissioning project.